Ambition and Designing a Personal Path to Success at Work

 Here are their words of wisdom:

 “Ambition is challenging the status quo, always delivering my best, and leading with purpose.
 This resonates with me specifically because I know when I apply these things, I can achieve anything I put my mind to.
 For example, my ambition is what motivated me to take the leap from a career in HR/Payroll into Sales.
 Not only did Sales align more closely with my personality, but it allowed me to learn more aspects of an organization – such as Marketing, Finance, and Accounting.”

--Melina Owusu, Sales Development Manager for RollWorks, a division of NextRoll
+-Melina Owusu, Manager II, SDR for RollWorks, a division of NextRoll

 “Ambition means always aiming higher.
 It’s about always striving for higher achievement and pushing the boundaries.
 This can mean challenging people about the status-quo, and remaining resilient when people think you can’t keep moving up.
 It’s about after each achievement asking yourself, ‘Okay, what’s next?’

 -Serena Patel, Manager I, Account Management for AdRoll, a division of NextRoll